The Lyte Family

 Boer War website notes, for John Maxwell-Lyte.

-Born May 10,1875; is son of Sir Henry C Maxwell-Lyte, KCB, and
+10,1875; is son of Sir Henry C Maxwell-Lyte, KCB, and was educated at

-Orchard, under the Colonial Office.
+under the Colonial Office.
 When the Boer War broke out he joined

-Roberts' Horse, transferred as Lieutenant, in Northumberland Fusiliers in
+Roberts' Horse, transferred as Lieutenant, in Northumberland Fusiliers

-Paardeberg, Poplar Grove, Driefontein, Zand River, and Sanna's Post.
+at Paardeberg, Poplar Grove, Driefontein, Zand River, and Sanna's Post.

 Lieutenant Maxwell-Lyte also filled some Staff appointments, and joined